yasenstar/books/Black_Hole_War.md

 _There are more things in heaven and earth, Horatio, Than are dreamt of in your philosophy. -- William Shakespeare, Hamlet_

+The escape velocity from the surface of the Earth is a mighty 25,000 miles per hour.

+Shrinking a star (without losing any mass) increases the escape velocity.

 ## 03. Not Your Grandfather's Geometry